Binarized ResNet: Enabling Robust Automatic Modulation Classification at the resource-constrained Edge: Proposed Method

-Hence, the optimization objective is given by:
+Hence, the optimization objective is given by

-Since the above optimization is not a convex problem, the authors proposed an alternating optimization approach, where one variable is updated keeping the rest two fixed until convergence.
-We, therefore, have three steps of optimization given by: \begin{enumerate} \item The first step is to learn $\mathbf{W'}_l^b$ while fixing $\mathbf{R}_{l1}$ and $\mathbf{R}_{l2}$.
+Since the above optimization is not a convex problem, the authors proposed an alternating optimization approach, where one variable is updated, keeping the rest two fixed until convergence.
+We, therefore, have three steps in each cycle: \begin{enumerate} \item The first step is to learn $\mathbf{W'}_l^b$ while fixing $\mathbf{R}_{l1}$ and $\mathbf{R}_{l2}$.
 Therefore the optimization reduces to

 which is solved by $\mathbf{W'}_l^b = \sgn((\mathbf{R}_{l1})^T \mathbf{\overline{W}}_l \mathbf{R}_{l2})$.